Google Abuses Its Monopoly Power Over Search, Justice Department Says In Lawsuit

 The lawsuit also represents the biggest battle over the power of a dominant technology company since the government sued Microsoft in 1998 for using its heft to squash competition.

 More than 80% of online searches in the U.S. happen on Google, according to the complaint.
-On mobile devices, it controls about 95% of searches, Justice officials say.
+On mobile devices, it controls about 95% of searches, Justice Department officials said.

 That dominance has enabled the company to build a massive advertising business that generates nearly all of its $160 billion in yearly sales.
 Google captures almost 30% of U.S. digital ad dollars, according to research group eMarketer, ahead of Facebook and Amazon.

-Critics say Google has created a stranglehold in search that allows it to show more ads and keep people locked into its properties, like YouTube and Maps.
-They say it has done that by striking deals to become the default search engine in many browsers and devices, favoring its own content and websites over competitors' in search results and building up a deep trove of data on users and rivals.
+Critics say Google has created a stranglehold in search that allows it to show more ads and keep people locked into its properties, such as YouTube and Maps.
+They say it has done that by striking deals to become the default search engine in many browsers and devices, favoring its own content and websites over those of its competitors in search results and building up a deep trove of data on users and rivals.

 Another rival, Yelp, the local search and review site, applauded the Justice Department's Tuesday action.